sentiance/sample-apps-api/README.md

 ### SDK Credentials (recommended)

-As you have gathered the SDK (and thus your application) requires credentials in order for authenticate itself with the Sentiance platform.
+As you have noticed, the SDK (and thus your application) requires credentials to authenticate itself with the Sentiance platform.
 We highly recommended you store these credentials in your backend, instead of the frontend application code base.